shaniklein/Restaurant-Management-System-C-/README.md

-# SPL191-assignment1
+# Restaurant Management System
-My solution for assigmnet 1 in Systems Programming Course BGU University
+In this assignment I wrote a C++ program that simulates a restaurant management system , the project was part of my solution for assigmnet 1 in Systems Programming Course BGU University (SPL191) more detail on the assignment below.

 ### Assignment	Goals
 The objective of this assignment is to design an object-oriented system and gain